Happy Thanksgiving - No league matches Nov 21 - Nov 30

-Starting with a group of 12 players in 2005, the league merged with another small league run by Adam Kimberly called the "Boulder Wires" in 2012.
+Starting with a group of 12 players in 2005, the league merged with another small league called the "Boulder Wires" in 2012.

 APTA Platform Tennis Rules click here